Ajmalniz/openai-agents/02_DACA_AGENT_NATIVE/00_concepts_strategies_technologies/00_what_is_cloud_native/readme.md

 ## Challenges of Cloud Native

-While powerful, cloud native isn’t without challenges:
+While powerful, cloud native isn't without challenges:
 - **Complexity**: Managing microservices, containers, and orchestration requires new skills and tools.
 - **Security**: Distributed systems have more entry points for attacks, needing robust protection.
 - **Cost management**: Misconfigured cloud resources can lead to unexpected expenses.